-I was here for an elaborate massage, as back reminded me, but my first stop was the Scrub and Polish Bar.
-Here I was presented with an assortment of natural elements — eucalyptus for energy, lavender for relaxation — from which I created a custom mix to apply all over my body as I made my way from the steam room to the sauna to the jacuzzi with the rainfall shower, all under the watchful gaze of rubber duckies scattered around the room.
+I was here for an elaborate massage, as my aching back reminded me, but my first stop was the Scrub and Polish Bar.
+Here I was presented with an assortment of natural elements — eucalyptus for energy, lavender for relaxation — from which I created a custom mix to apply all over my body.
+I then made my way through a circuit to incorporate these unguents into my skin, from the steam room to the sauna to the jacuzzi with the rainfall shower, all under the watchful gaze of cute rubber duckies scattered around the room.

 Bring Eau Palm Beach into Your Home